atlcell/Deemix/README.md

 Run `python -m deemix`

 # TODO
-Find all dependencies and add them to requirements.txt Finish porting all features
+Find all dependencies and add them to requirements.txt<br>
+Finish porting all features